Russia sends missile system to Syria port

 Russia, which has denied its strikes have hit hospitals, said it was deploying an S-300 missile system to Tartus on the Mediterranean coast.

-“The S-300 is a purely defensive system and poses no threat to anyone,” said defence ministry spokesman Igor Konashenkov.
+“The S-300 is a purely defensive system and poses no threat to anyone,” said defense ministry spokesman Igor Konashenkov.

 “It’s not clear why the placement of S-300 in Syria has caused such a stir among our western colleagues,” he said in a statement.